About

 African & Black Diaspora), books (

-A Companion to the Harlem Renaissance, Black Gay Genius: Answering Joseph Beam’s Call), and blogs (
+A Companion to the Harlem Renaissance, Keywords for Comics Studies), and blogs (

 Black Perspectives)